Identify fungi on the go

 Where: you could come across this species in your garden.
 It grows in leaf litter, rotting woodchip piles, sawdust, rich soil and compost.
 It's uncommon but widespread.

 It’s also known as the sweating mushroom, describing its potentially deadly effects.
-Fool's funnel often grows alongside the edible Scotch bonnet (Marasmius oreades) so take care if you’re on an edible mushroom foray.
+Fool's funnel often grows in fairy rings (naturally occurring circles made up of mushrooms), like the edible fairy ring champignon (Marasmius oreades), so be extra cautious when identifying species during an edible mushroom foray.

 Where: lawns, meadows and other grassy areas.